10 Diabetes Diet Myths

 Because carbs affect blood sugar levels so quickly, you may be tempted to eat less of them and substitute more protein.
 But too much protein may lead to problems for people with diabetes.

 The main problem is that many foods rich in protein, such as meat, may also be filled with saturated fat.
 Eating too much of these fats increases your risk of heart disease.
-In a diabetes diet, protein should account for about 15% to 20% of the total calories you eat each day.
+Talk to your dietitian or doctor about how much protein is right for you.

 Myth 5: You Can Adjust Your Diabetes Drugs to 'Cover' Whatever You Eat.